Check out 25 of the best Android Wear apps for your smartwatch

-Android Wear runs on a number of smartwatches now and there are loads of apps that add all sorts of handy capabilities.
-These apps do more than just bring notifications to your wrist — they can entertain you, track your fitness and health, and help you find fun things to do.
+Some of the best smartwatches around run Android Wear and there are loads of apps that add all sorts of handy capabilities.
+These apps do more than just bring notifications to your wrist — they can entertain you, track your fitness and health, and help you to stay organized.

-More: We tested all the most popular smartwatches to find the uncontested best

-So with all that in mind, here are 25 of our favorite Android Wear apps, starting with a few that have been enhanced for Android Wear 2.0.
+So, with all of that in mind, here are our picks of the best Android Wear apps, starting with a few that have been enhanced for Android Wear 2.0.
 Most of these apps still rely on a partner app on your smartphone, but a few offer standalone functionality.
 Either way, they’re all must-haves for your watch.

 Telegram